 For program entry point: the set of all predicates that are true in every initial state (over-approximation of the set of initial states).

-For other program points, initially put conjunction of all predicates (\perp).
-Then update the value at a point when any predecessor changes:
+For other program points, initially put conjunction of all predicates (bottom).
+Then repeatedly update the value at a point when some predecessor changes: